diyclassics/Backoff/README.md

 # Backoff

-Experimenting with CLTK backoff lemmatizer to identify unique words in the first and second recensions of Gratian's Decretum
+Experimenting with CLTK backoff lemmatizer to identify unique words in the first and second recensions of Gratian's Decretum.